tl;dr I averaged every episode of That 70’s Show into a single video

 After watching a bit too much of ‘Every episode of Friends simultaneously’ I went looking for two things of which I found neither.
 Maybe I live in too much of a software bubble but I was genuinely surprised when I couldn’t find a link to the code used to make the video.
 I was equally surprised that this was the only video of its kind that I could find.

 I am pretty pleased with the results!
-Its pretty fun to watch and you can definitely pick out distinct patterns in how they frame shots and recognize things like the car scene from the opening credits (at ~2 minutes in).
+Its pretty fun to watch and you can definitely pick out distinct patterns in how they frame shots and recognize scenes like the car from the opening credits (at ~2 minutes in).
 If I’d ever taken a course in film I’m sure I’d have something more intelligent things to say.

 I also made this video where I ramp up to the average adding a new episode every 30 frames or around 1 second.
 So for the first second you’re only watching 1 episode then 2, 3 etc: